How to Apply for OCI from the UK After British Naturalisation

 When to Apply

-Apply as soon as you receive your naturalisation certificate — ideally within the first week or two.
-There is no legal deadline, but you'll want OCI in hand before you next travel to India.
-Processing typically takes 8 to 12 weeks from the date your application is accepted at the High Commission.
+Apply as soon as you have completed the passport surrender steps — ideally within the first week or two.
+There is no general application deadline, but you'll want OCI in hand before you next travel to India.
+Processing can take 2–4 months.

 If you try to travel to India on your British passport without OCI, you will need to apply for a regular Indian visa through the usual route — which is more expensive and time-limited.